RavinduAkalanka/ShopWebSystem-angular-dotnet8/README.md

-# ShopWebSystem
+# shopWebSystem

-**ShopWebSystem** is a web-based application built using Angular 18 and .NET 8.
+**shopWebSystem** is a web-based application built using Angular 18 and .NET 8.
 It provides a platform for managing products and customers, featuring user registration and authentication through JWT tokens.
 The project follows REST API principles and uses Tailwind CSS for UI design.

 ## Features
 - CRUD operations for products and customers